 The transit section shares data on the 15 RTAs.
 RTAs in Massachusetts operate two main types of service:

-- Bus service, which includes regularly scheduled local routes and commuter routes which operate on fixed schedules (referred to as “fixed route” throughout the report); and
+- Bus service, which includes regularly scheduled local routes and commuter routes which operate on fixed schedules (referred to as “fixed route” throughout this report); and

-- Demand-response service, which includes federally mandated paratransit service and other dial-a-ride services, whether using dedicated vehicles or taxi vouchers.
-This service will be referred to as “paratransit” throughout the rest of the report.
+- Demand-response service, which includes federally mandated paratransit service and other dial-a-ride services, whether provided through dedicated transit vehicles or taxi vouchers.
+This service will be referred to as “paratransit” throughout the rest of this report.

 In fall 2018, MassDOT and the RTAs took part in a Task Force on Regional Transit Authority Performance and Funding, which produced a report titled A Vision for the Future of Massachusetts’ Regional Transit Authorities.
-Memoranda of Understanding have been signed between the Rail and Transit Division and each of the RTAs with performance metrics agreed upon by the state.
+Bilaterally negotiated Memoranda of Understanding have been signed between the Rail and Transit Division and each of the RTAs with agreed upon performance metrics andand reporting timelines.

 Due to the COVID-19 pandemic, many of the targets set by the RTAs were not reached, particularly in the areas of ridership and fare recovery.
 This aligns with nationwide trends for all transit agencies.